Peta Limgarwinrat: Driving Thailand's Political Earthquake - ExBulletin

 A sensitive and highly controversial topic, it has long been considered untouchable in Thai politics.
 Even opposition opponents Pheu Thai said they would leave the issue to parliament.

-But Peta didn’t hesitate, telling reporters late Sunday that “no matter what, we’re going to push for reform of the royal defect law.”
+But Peta didn’t hesitate, telling reporters late Sunday that “no matter what, we will push for reform of the royal defect law.”

 He was educated in New Zealand and the United States, and studied at Harvard University on an international scholarship, before becoming an entrepreneur.